Designing Sensory Play Areas for Kids: Tips and Implementation

 In Singapore, where space can be a premium, creating a playing area might seem challenging, but it’s entirely doable with some creativity.
 Sensory activities are particularly valuable in kindergartens, where hands-on learning is a key component of the curriculum.
 Exploratory activities for kindergarten, like water play or textured materials, support academic learning and help develop social skills and emotional regulation.

-Design Principles for Sensory Play Areas
+Design Principles for Sensory Play Areas for Children

 When designing a sensory play area, several key principles should ensure the space is safe and engaging.